The map

 The AI agent memory landscape: hosted vs self-hosted, cross-tool vs platform-bound

 Most AI memory choices trade one freedom for another.
 Platform-bound options (Cloudflare Agent Memory, AWS Bedrock AgentCore Memory) are managed for you but live inside their own cloud.
 Cross-tool open-source options (Mem0's OpenMemory MCP, SuperMemory) are portable across tools but you run and operate them yourself.
-Mnemoverse sits in the remaining corner: cross-tool and managed and not tied to a single cloud — one API key your agents reach from Claude Code, Cursor, VS Code, ChatGPT, Python, or REST, with the service operated for you.
+Mnemoverse sits in the remaining corner: cross-tool and managed and not tied to a single cloud, with one API key or OAuth your agents reach from Claude Code, Cursor, VS Code, ChatGPT, Python, or REST, and the service operated for you.

 Two axes